wmbm/M602_exercises/README.md

-# M602_exercises
+# Computer programming M602
-Here are exercises following the M602 course at GISMA Computer Programming introductory course.
+Here are exercises following the M602 (Computer programming) course at GISMA University.

 **Class exercises** - Contains solutions to the in-class exercises